carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 the change made in the `marsTemp` branch, write something new to replace both, or get rid of the change entirely.

-Let's replace both of the comments about Mar's daylight and the temperature along with the conflict identifiers so that the file looks like this:
+Let's keep both of these statements, as they are both valid regarding the Martian environment.

 ~~~
 $ nano mars.txt